The Twits (film): Casting

 In June 2024, it was revealed that Natalie Portman, Emilia Clarke, Margo Martindale and Johnny Vegas had joined the cast.
 In August 2025, Maitreyi Ramakrishnan, Timothy Simons, and the rest of the additional cast were revealed.

 Animation

 Animation had begun by September 2023, the same month it was reported that the London-based visual effects and animation studio Jellyfish Pictures with their facilities in Toronto and Mumbai was providing animation services on the film.
-This marks as the last film Jellyfish Pictures was involved, as the company was shut down 7 months before the release of the film.
+This marks the last film Jellyfish Pictures was involved with, as the company was shut down 7 months before the release of the film.

 Music

 In August 2025, it was announced that in addition to Oli Julian composing the film's score, David Byrne would write three original songs for the film: "We're Not Like Ev'ryone Else", "Lullaby" and "The Problem Is You".
 He also wrote the film's closing credits song, "Open The Door", with Hayley Williams.

-The original soundtrack for The Twits was released digitally on October 17, 2025, by Netflix Music.
-The album features three original songs written by David Byrne of Talking Heads and the film's original score composed by Oli Julian (Sex Education, Catastrophe).
-Byrne also co-wrote the end credits song with Hayley Williams of Paramore.
+The original soundtrack for was released digitally on October 17, 2025, by Netflix Music.